• Skip to primary navigation

 Instructions

-• Wash and cut all the potatoes into cubes (Peel if desired).
+• Wash, peel, and cut all the potatoes into 1-inch cubes (see notes)

-• Strain Potatoes and let them sit in strainer for 5 minutes so all liquid evaporates
+• Strain the potatoes and let them sit in the strainer for 5 minutes so that all the liquid evaporates

 • Check the seasoning and adjust as necessary.